huntdatacenter/docs/docs/about/art/README.md

 ### Bottle of knowledge

-Knowledge is the currency of science and what we seek with our explorations.
+Knowledge is the currency in science.
+This is what we seek with our explorations.
 It's derived from data.
-It's not oil nor gold, but it resembles some of the same characteristics.
-And it's essential to keep it flowing as knowledge empowers both your personal career and our joint journey towards a better world.
+It's not oil nor gold, although it resembles some of the same characteristics.
+It's essential to keep it flowing as knowledge empowers both your personal career and our joint journey towards a better world.

 ![Bottle of knowledge](./images/hunt-cloud_bottle-of-knowledge_xsmall.png)